otrv4/otrv4/otrv4.md

 ### SMP Hash function

-In the following actions, there are many places where a SHA3-512 hash of an integer followed by one or two MPIs is taken.
+In the following actions, there are many places where a SHA3-512 hash of an integer followed by one or two Points is taken.
 This is defined as `HashToScalar(d)`.

 The input to this hash function is: